so-sc/HackHarbor-3.0/Tech/day2.md

 * Walk through the Git workflow step-by-step and check progress at each stage
 * Pair up students if anyone falls behind

+> [!WARNING]
+> Do not forget to teach about connecting git with github.
+And please use SSH for authentication

 ### After Class:

 * Ask students to create another Git repo for practice